 The Bi-College Education Program offers several options.
 Students may:

-- Explore one or more aspects of education in areas of particular interest – such as urban schooling – by enrolling in single courses
+- Explore one or more aspects of education in areas of particular interest – such as urban education – by enrolling in single courses

 - Pursue a minor in educational studies